RiccardoFedrizzi/comnetsemu_5Gnet/README.md

 # iperf3 -c 10.46.0.1 -B 10.46.0.2 -t 5
 ```

-Observe the Round Trip Time using the UE interface 10.45.0.2 (slice 1 - reaching the UPF in the "cloud DC" with DNN="internet" ) and using the UE interface 10.46.0.2 (slice 2 - reaching the UPF in the 'mec DC' with DNN="mec")
+Observe how the data-rate in the two cases follows the maximum data-rate specified for the two slices (2 Mbps for sst 1 and 10Mbps for sst 2).

-Change the maximum bit-rate available for one slice:
+#### Change the maximum bit-rate available for one slice:

 Open the open5gs WebUI and change the DL/UL bandwidth for slice 1.